OpenGeoVis/PVGeo/docs/Getting-Started.md

 export PVPATH="/Applications/ParaView-5.4.0.app"
 ```

 Windows users, open Cygwin and add a `PVPATH` variable in your environment in the same manner.
-Its a bit trickier for you because we need the path on cygwin's map of your drive.
+Its a bit trickier for you because we need the path on Cygwin's map of your drive.
 Be sure to replace the path to ParaView with your path to ParaView (e.g. `/cygdrive/d/ParaView...` to `/cygdrive/d/ParaView-5.4.0...`)

 ```bash
 # Be sure to check that this path matches yours...
 Odds are it's different!